PoProstuWitold/Sayuna/README.md

 # Sayuna

-## Easily extensible and customizable Discord all-in-one bot - moderation, music & fun!
-Written in Node.js and TypeScript
+Easily extensable and customizable all-in-one Discord bot.
+Moderation, music & fun!
+Written in Node.js and TypeScript with Dependency Injection